What Are the Advantages of a Business vs Personal Credit Card?

 How do I get a business credit card?

-There are certain steps you need to take in order to qualify for a business credit card.
+There are certain steps you should take before you apply for a business credit card:

 You’re eligible for a Capital on Tap Business Credit Card if:

-- Your business has a turnover of at least £24,000 per annum
+• Your business has a turnover of at least £24,000 per year.

 The benefits of keeping your business expenses separate from personal finances